Module TerrainFilter

 Figure 1: Iterative robust interpolation; (a) initial surface + weight function; (b) surface after 1st iteration; (c) final surface and classified terrain and off-terrain points

-Figure 2: Expemplary structure of hierarchic grid for 4 pyramid levels
+Figure 2: Expemplary structure of hierarchic grid for four pyramid levels

 Hierarchic filtering starts with the coarsest pyramid level, and in each but the finest level the following steps are performed (cf. Figure 3):

 • First, a representative point is determined in each grid cell from all active points using a certain feature (min, n:min, certain quantile; parameter robustInterpolation.feature).
-In the coarsest level, all points passing the user defined filter (parameter filter) are used.
-In all subsequent hierarchy levels, points outside a certain height tolerance band might be descarded (cf. below).
+In the coarsest level, all points passing the user defined filter (parameter filter) are used as active.
+In all subsequent hierarchy levels, points outside a certain height tolerance band might be deactivated (cf. below).

 • Robust interpolation is performed with the selected points, resulting in an approximative surface for each hierarchy level.

 • A height tolerance band around this surface is constructed.
 The upper thresholds (i.e. distance above the surface) can be defined individually for each hierachy level via parameter robustInterpolation.filterThresholds.
-In general, larger values are used for the coarser levels (i.e. mean building height in the last level) and gradually smaller thresholds should be used for the finer levels.
-The height band does not have to symmetric around the surface, but the lower bound is typically larger than the upper bound.
+In general, larger values are used for the coarser levels (i.e. mean building height in the coarsest level) and gradually smaller thresholds should be used for the finer levels.
+The height band does not have to be symmetric around the surface, but the lower bound is typically more tolerant than the upper bound.
 The asymmetry can by specified specified via robustInterpolation.lowerThresholdScale (default: -1.5 * upper threshold).

 • Finally, all points outside the height tolerance are deactivated for the next hierachy level (but can become active again in the subsequent levels).